stakater/til/istio/exposing-service-using-istio.md

 # Exposing service using istio

 Istio by definition is `An open platform to connect, manage, and secure microservices`.
-It comprises of the following
-components:
+Istio helps us to apply centrally managed(in one place) policies, get consistent visibility(logging, tracing, monitoring) and have consistent traffic beahviour throughout our cluster(or even multiple clusters).
+It comprises of the following components:

 ## Data plane:
 - **Envoy:** Sidecar proxies to manage traffic from and to the service